 Thinking and doing

 Another key point is that the actions that are prompted by this awareness of our limitations include (1) the thinking that leads us to take particular actions and (2) the actions themselves.
-For example, the actions might be buying insurance, taking a preventive medicine, or checking expenditure against plans each week, and then there is the thinking that leads us to decide to do those actions.
-This thinking can be done in a variety of ways and is the focus of the rest of this overview.
+For example, after thinking about what might happen and how we would be affected we might decide on actions such as buying insurance, taking a preventive medicine, and checking expenditure against plans each week.
+The thinking can be done in a variety of ways and is the focus of the rest of this overview.